CosmWasm/testnets/devops/node/README.md

 * `seeds` - a seed node to connect to for other peers
 * `persistent_peers` - a peer to connect with everytime we restart
 * `private_peers` - node_ids from above nodes that we do not want to gossip

+You can use `$SEED_NODE` (from `defaults.env`) as either a seed (preferred) or a persistent peer in order to get attached.

+You can do something like this to find the node id:

+`docker run --rm --mount type=bind,source=/root,target=/root cosmwasm/wasmd:v0.10.0 corald tendermint show-node-id`

 ## Systemd